directus-labs/guest-authoring/next-auth-with-directus/index.md

 ### Configuring the Directus SDK

-Create a new folder called _lib_, and inside of that folder, create a new file called _directus.ts_ with the following contents:
+Create a new directory called _lib_, and inside of that directory, create a new file called _directus.ts_ with the following contents:

 `lib/directus.ts`